 But Fight the Temptation to Check Up on Your Ex Via Social Media

 Telling someone to stop browsing their ex’s social media usually isn’t enough.
 They might need a gradual reduction rather than going cold turkey.
 Maybe start with once a day on several platforms.
 Then scale it down to three times a week on one platform, and so on.
 If anything you see upsets you, log off immediately.
-You can also keep a tally of how many times you check social media.
+You can also keep a tally of how many times you check social media after a breakup.
 Every time you add a mark, write a healthier and more productive activity next to it.

 Embrace Positive People and Communities, Stay Away from the Negative

 After a breakup, only spend time with positive people and communities.
 Don’t browse social media pages full of bitter statements about exes or sweeping statements on men and women.

 Note: This tip is based on advice from Detroit-based dating coach Lisa Schmidt.

 Facebook and Instagram Are Different Beasts After a Breakup

 After a breakup, you may be asking yourself: “should I delete my ex off social media?”
 Well, you’ll need to execute a version of the post-breakup social media strategy for every platform you are on.
 Facebook and Instagram tend to cause the most drama, but the others can strike when your guard is down.